Impact of embedded $^{163}$Ho on the performance of the transition-edge sensor microcalorimeters of the HOLMES

 The detectors operate as thermal equilibrium calorimeters \cite{mccammon_thermal_2005}, where all energy deposited in the absorber is converted into a thermal signal.
 In the simplest model, the system is treated as a single heat capacity -- the sum of absorber and TES electron contributions -- characterized by the TES electron temperature.
 Both signal amplitude and decay time constant depend on this total heat capacity.
 For accurate performance predictions, electrothermal feedback from constant-voltage TES biasing must be included, as described by the full electrothermal model \cite{irwin_transition-edge_2005}.
 Here, we use its small-signal approximation.

-For a holmium-based neutrino mass experiment with approximately 1000 detectors to accumulate sufficient statistics to reach neutrino mass sensitivities below 1\,eV/c$^2$, it is desirable to have per detector activities of several hundred decays per second \cite{nucciotti_statistical_2014b}.
+Future Ho-163-based neutrino mass experiments aiming at sub-eV sensitivities will need to accumulate statistics exceeding $10^{13}$ decays.
+To minimize the number of detectors and the total measurement time, it would be desirable to achieve per-detector activities of several tens or even hundreds of decays per second \cite{nucciotti_statistical_2014b}.
 Therefore, it is critical to assess the impact of doping on detector performance.
 In fact, sensitivity would be adversely affected by excessive deterioration of energy resolution or increase in dead time \cite{nucciotti_statistical_2014b,borghesi_matrix_2022b}.
 The experiment's dead time is determined by the signal fall time, as any new event occurring during the decay of a previous pulse results in both events being discarded from analysis.
 Since the fall time is proportional to the heat capacity ($C$), an increased heat capacity leads to longer dead times.
 Furthermore, the heat capacity directly impacts the achievable energy resolution: for negligible readout noise and in the regime of strong electrothermal feedback, the energy resolution scales as $\sqrt{C}$, so a larger heat capacity results in poorer energy resolution \cite{irwin_transition-edge_2005}.
 In contrast, the rise time of the signals is primarily determined by the electrical cutoff set by $L/R_0 \approx 20\,\mu$s, where $R_0$ is the sensor resistance at its operating point and $L$ is the inductance of the bias circuit.
 The rise time is related to the detector resolving time and therefore determines the level of background at the end-point caused by \Ho\ decays occurring too close in time to be resolved \cite{nucciotti_statistical_2014b}.